masterex1000/maplib/readme.md

     things like tool brushes
 - CSG
     - A HUGE one, but pretty nice to have.
 Theres a lot of hidden faces that could be culled out of the map without any drawbacks.
-Its mostly I haven't been able to wrap my head around CSG algos yet.
+Its mostly because I haven't been able to wrap my head around any CSG algorithms yet.

-Most of these are tied to qma, which tbf is a project I originally built a few years ago, and have just been dragging along from project to project, all while willingly ignoring its issues.
+Most of these are specific to my qma library, which is a project I originally built a few years ago.
+I've have just been dragging it along from project to project while willingly ignoring all of its issues, so its got a bit a jank in it.

-My Ultimate goal with this project is to build a *decent* map file parser/generator library, which just happens to ship with a nice cli too.
+My ultimate goal with this project is to eventually build a *decent* map file parser/generator library which just happens to ship with a nice cli too.

 # Helpful Links